 This page shows:

-Team-managed service projects can be private, just between your team and your customers.
+Team-managed service projects can be restricted, just between your team and your customers.
 Or, they can be open for anyone else working inside your Jira site to see.
 We recommend keeping your work open and accessible.
 Break down those silos!

 But, if you want to restrict who can access your service project and what they can do in it, you can change your project's access.